PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 15:02:21
+Last updated: 2024-04-02 15:03:25
-Random Quote: Friendship is one of our most treasured relationships, but it isn't codified and celebrated; it's never going to give you a party. - Hanya Yanagihara
+Random Quote: The beginning of knowledge is the discovery of something we do not understand. - Frank Herbert